- What is Business Aviation?

 From Evacuation to Recovery

 Depending on the magnitude of the hurricane, a recovery TFR will go into effect approximately 24 hours prior to the storm’s eye making landfall.
-At that time, the primary concern of the people in the FAA's Crisis Management Center (CMC) is the evacuation of people from the hurricane’s path.
+At that time, the primary concern of the people in the FAA's Event Management Center (EMC) is the evacuation of people from the hurricane’s path.
 Once the storm hits and dissipates, the priority then changes to search and rescue operations.

 Recovery efforts vary depending on the extent of damage and severity of the hurricane.
 During the final stage of restoration, a help phone line will be posted to request access to the TFR area.